Grand Duke Nicholas Nikolaevich of Russia (born 1856): Hunting

 Nicholas was a hunter.
-Ownership of borzoi hounds was restricted to members of the highest nobility, and Nicholas's packs were well-known.
+Ownership of borzoi hounds was restricted to members of the highest nobility, and Nicholas's packs were well known.
 After the revolution, the dogs in his kennel were sold off by the new Soviet government.
 In his lifetime, Nicholas and his dogs caught hundreds of wolves.
 A pair of borzoi were used, which caught the wolf, one on each side, while Nicholas dismounted and cut the wolf's throat with a knife.
-Hunting was his major recreation, and he traveled in his private train across Russia with his horses and dogs, hunting while on his rounds of inspection.
+Hunting was his major recreation, and he travelled in his private train across Russia with his horses and dogs, hunting while on his rounds of inspection.

 World War I

 Eastern Front

-The Grand Duke had no part in the planning and preparations for World War I, that being the responsibility of General Vladimir Sukhomlinov and the general staff.
-On the eve of the outbreak of World War I, his first cousin once removed, the Emperor Nicholas II of Russia, yielded to the entreaties of his ministers and appointed Grand Duke Nicholas to the supreme command.
+Grand Duke Nicholas had no part in the planning and preparations for World War I, that being the responsibility of General Vladimir Sukhomlinov and the general staff.
+On the eve of the outbreak of World War I, his first cousin once removed, Emperor Nicholas II, yielded to the entreaties of his ministers and appointed Grand Duke Nicholas to the supreme command.
 He was 57 years old and had never commanded armies in the field before, although he had spent almost all of his life on active service.
 His appointment was popular in the army.
 He was given responsibility for the largest army ever put into the field up to that date.
-He recalled that "... on receipt of the Imperial order, he spent much of his time crying because he did not know how to approach his new duties."
+He recalled that "... on receipt of the Imperial order, he spent much of his time crying because he did not know how to approach his new duties".

 On 14 August 1914, he published the Manifesto to the Polish Nation.